nearform/titus/docs/developers/packages/titus-backend/README.md

   npm run create:env
   ```

-  This will create a `.env` file inside the root directory, from the `.env.sample` file.
+  This will create a `.env` file inside the root directory from the `.env.sample` file.
   These are your configuration values.
-You can ammend the file when running locally, and also override individual variables in your environement.
+You can ammend the file when running locally, and also override individual variables in your environment.

-  You must fill in the `AUTH0_*` variables with the data from your Auth0 app, may you need to use it for authentication.
+  You must fill in the `AUTH0_*` variables with the data from your Auth0 app, if you need to use it for authentication.

 1. Make sure Postgres is running and available.
 If you've ran `npm run start:all` at root level, [docker-compose] took care of it.